lchdl/sgl/README.md

 </p>

 * Currently, SGL is designed to <i><b>serve as a graphical backend for retro-style game engines</b></i>.
 Rendering something onto the screen with SGL can be <i><b>very simple</b></i>: simply provide the vertex positions, texture coordinates, and normals.
 SGL will then draw the model for you without any help from the dedicated GPU.
+* Due to the benefit of abstracting the entire rendering operation into multiple <b>render passes</b>, SGL can also easily support hardware acceleration (GPU rendering using OpenGL) to render complex scenes.
+This feature is currently working in progress.

 ## Demos and tests
 | Demo or test name |  Demo showcase  | Description |